apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

     # test-33.txt

-    # Set principal-based access control (see SLING-8602), requires
+    # Set principal-based access control (see SLING-8602 and SLING-10281), requires
-    # o.a.s.repoinit.parser 1.2.8 and
+    # o.a.s.repoinit.parser 1.9.0 and
-    # o.a.s.jcr.repoinit 1.1.14
+    # o.a.s.jcr.repoinit 1.1.44
     # precondition for o.a.s.jcr.repoinit:
     # repository needs to support 'o.a.j.api.security.authorization.PrincipalAccessControlList'
     # Also, this only works for users selected by the Jackrabbit/Oak FilterProvider, see
     # https://jackrabbit.apache.org/oak/docs/security/authorization/principalbased.html#configuration
+    # mostly a copy of test-33 but with "ensure" prefix instead of "set"

-    set principal ACL for principal1,principal2
+    ensure principal ACL for principal1,principal2
         remove * on /libs,/apps
         allow jcr:read on /content